Chapter 2:

 "Fate chooses its own hand, Mr. Takagi.
 That's all I can say."
 The nun finally answered, repeating her earlier words.
 "My foresight is a powerful ability that I possess, but it also has limits."

-"Like how we can't identify the Centurion in that scene before?"
+"Like how we can't identify the Centurion's face in that vision before?"

-"But you haven't told me the full truth."
 He finally stared at her.
-"Even if the Centurion is saved, how is it supposed to save the world?
+"But even if the Centurion is saved, how is it supposed to save the world?
 What would I be, if I'm not the hero itself?"

 "Those, Mr. Takagi," she replied, "are things you will discover for yourself."